Return to main page

 Pope Valley School has four classrooms, and a large school library for the size of the school.
 We also have two small resource rooms, a school office, a principal’s office and staff room.
 There are two restrooms for boys, two restrooms for girls and a staff restroom that is wheelchair accessible.
 We have a small schoolyard, but a large sports field area and a running track.

-This table displays the results of the most recently completed school site inspection to determine the school facility’s good repair status.
+This table displays the results of the most recently completed school site inspection in June 2009, to determine the school facility’s good repair status.

 Item Inspected